Aliases for HTRA2 Gene

 External Ids for HTRA2 Gene

 This gene encodes a serine protease.
 The protein has been localized in the endoplasmic reticulum and interacts with an alternatively spliced form of mitogen-activated protein kinase 14.
 The protein has also been localized to the mitochondria with release to the cytosol following apoptotic stimulus.
 The protein is thought to induce apoptosis by binding the apoptosis inhibitory protein baculoviral IAP repeat-containing 4.
 Nuclear localization of this protein has also been observed.
-Alternate splicing of this gene results in two transcript variants encoding different isoforms.
-Additional transcript variants have been described, but their full-length sequences have not been determined. [provided by RefSeq, Jul 2008]
+Alternate splicing of this gene results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Mar 2016]

 GeneCards Summary for HTRA2 Gene

 HTRA2 (HtrA Serine Peptidase 2) is a Protein Coding gene.
-Diseases associated with HTRA2 include parkinson disease 13 and ophthalmomyiasis.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include serine-type endopeptidase activity and peptidase activity.
+Diseases associated with HTRA2 include Parkinson Disease 13 and Htra2-Related Parkinson Disease.
+Among its related pathways are TWEAK Pathway and Parkinsons Disease Pathway.
+GO annotations related to this gene include serine-type endopeptidase activity and unfolded protein binding.
 An important paralog of this gene is HTRA3.

 UniProtKB/Swiss-Prot for HTRA2 Gene